secar600/secar-documents/source/daq.rst

 #.
 Open a terminal
 #.
 Enter :code:`goReadout.sh`
 #.
 Click on :code:`Start` button to initialize.
 Two tabs appear for the two spdaq machines - wait until you see "Scalers know crate ID=0" messages - 2 for spdaq 58 and 5 for spdaq 57
 #.
 You can now start a run by entering a title and clicking on :code:`Begin`.
 You should start the scalers first - see next section.
+You need to select :code:`Record` to write data to disk.

 Start Scalers
 ~~~~~~~~~~~~~